TotallyInformation/node-red-contrib-uibuilder/docs/uibuilder-js.md

 * `deleteOnDelete` {Object}: Array of instances that have requested their local instance folders be deleted on deploy - see html file oneditdelete, updated by admin api

+* `port` {number} HTTP PORT number to be used for the webserver and ExpressJS app used by all uibuilder instances.
+If set to something other than Node-RED's port, an independent webserver and app is created.
+HTTPS will be used if defined for Node-RED and the same certificate and key will be used.

 ### Other variables

 * `userDir` {String}: The current userDir folder. `RED.settings.userDir`.